oSharpey/cyber-obsidian/year-2/HBCS/Reading-Summaries.md

 - Discuss Question 2
 - Space for some further discussion based on points raised by the 2 key questions
 - Final summary and closing

+# Reading 4
+Loss framed messages more effective
+Win and lose may not be direct opposites